Lukas Graham Not Worried About Following Up ‘7 Years’

 “But there was definitely some sort of anticipation throughout all these years, of writing songs and getting better and better.”

-When asked if he knew “7 Years” would be the song that brought Lukas Graham worldwide recognition, Forchhammer said that he had “no idea,” but admitted he had always hoped it would, because the song is “so unique.”
+When asked if he knew “7 Years” would be the song that brought Lukas Graham worldwide recognition, Forchhammer said that he had “no idea” but admitted he had always hoped it would, because the song is “so unique.”

 Although Forchhammer admits that the song doesn’t have “a hook” and it lacks the same “lyrical themes,” it won the hearts of so many people around the world for its lyrics.
 The Lukas Graham vocalist admits that it’s “a really great feeling” to know that people actually respond to the lyrics, not just the music.